-- 8. Pursuant to 40 CFR 70.6(a)(3)(iii)(B), §26.701(C)(3)(b) of Regulation #26, and §19.601 and 19.602 of Regulation #19, all deviations from permit requirements, including those attributable to upset conditions as defined in the permit shall be reported to the Department.
-An initial report shall be made to the Department by the next business day after the occurrence.
-The initial report may be made by telephone and shall include: - a.
-The facility name and location, - b.
-The process unit or emission source which is deviating from the permit limit, - c.
-The permit limit, including the identification of pollutants, from which deviation occurs. - d.
-The date and time the deviation started, - e.
-The duration of the deviation,

-- f.
-The average emissions during the deviation, - g.
-The probable cause of such deviations, - h.
-Any corrective actions or preventive measures taken or being taken to prevent such deviations in the future, and - i.
+- 8. The permittee shall report to the Department all deviations from permit requirements, including those attributable to upset conditions as defined in the permit. - a.
+For all upset conditions (as defined in Regulation19, § 19.601), the permittee will make an initial report to the Department by the next business day after the discovery of the occurrence.
+The initial report my be made by telephone and shall include: - i.
+The facility name and location - ii.
+The process unit or emission source deviating from the permit limit, - iii.
+The permit limit, including the identification of pollutants, from which deviation occurs, - iv.
+The date and time the deviation started, - v.
+The duration of the deviation, - vi.
+The average emissions during the deviation, - vii.
+The probable cause of such deviations, - viii.
+Any corrective actions or preventive measures taken or being taken to prevent such deviations in the future, and - ix.
 The name of the person submitting the report.

-A full report shall be made in writing to the Department within five (5) business days of discovery of the occurrence and shall include, in addition to the information required by initial report, a schedule of actions to be taken to eliminate future occurrences and/or to minimize the amount by which the permits limits are exceeded and to reduce the length of time for which said limits are exceeded.
-If the permittee wishes, they may submit a full report in writing (by facsimile, overnight courier, or other means) by the next business day after discovery of the occurrence and such report will serve as both the initial report and full report.
+The permittee shall make a full report in writing to the Department within five (5) business days of discovery of the occurrence.
+The report must include, in addition to the information required by the initial report, a schedule of actions taken or planned to eliminate future occurrences and/or to minimize the amount the permit's limits were exceeded and to reduce the length of time the limits were exceeded.
+The permittee may submit a full report in writing (by facsimile, overnight courier, or other means) by the next business day after discovery of the occurrence, and the report will serve as both the initial report and full report.